-In order to maximize the amount of III, the attacker will aim at predicting as many eQTL genotypes as possible.
-The predictability of the eQTLs from gene expression, however, is not uniform as some of them are more highly correlated with the gene expression levels compared to others, given in |ρEk,Vk|.
-Thus, the attacker will try to select the most predictable eQTLs genotypes that are most correctly predictable so as to maximize the amount of leaked identifying information.
-To quantify predictability of eQTL genotypes from expression levels, we use exponential of the conditional distribution of genotype given gene expression level as a measure of predictability.
-Given the gene expression levels for jth individual, the predictability of all the eQTL genotypes is computed as
+In order to maximize the amount of III, the attacker will aim at predicting as many eQTL genotypes correctly as possible.
+The (correct) predictability of the eQTL genotypes from expression levels, however, varies over the eQTL dataset as some of the eQTL genotypes are more highly correlated with the expression levels compared to others, given in |ρEk,Vk|.
+Thus, the attacker will try to select the eQTLs whose genotypes are the most correctly predictable to maximize III leakage.
+Although ρEk,Vk is a measure of predictability, it is computed differently in different studies.
+In addition, there is no easy way to combine these correlation values when we would like to estimate the predictability of multiple eQTL genotypes.
+In order to uniformly quantify predictability of the eQTL genotypes from expression levels, we use an information theoretic measure.
+We use the exponential of the entropy of the conditional distribution of genotype given gene expression level as a measure of predictability.
+Given the expression levels for jth individual, we compute the predictability of the kth eQTL genotypes as

-πVk | Ek=ek,j=exp⁡-H(Vk|Ek=ek,j)
+πVk|Ek=ek,j=exp⁡(-1 ×H(Vk|Ek=ek,j)Randomness left in Vkgiven Ek=ek,j)Convert the entropy to average probability

-where π denotes the predictability of Vk given the gene expression level ek,j.
-Given the list of eQTLs, the joint conditional entropy is estimated as the summation of the conditional entropies H(Vk|Ek=ek,j) (Refer to Methods Section 4.1 for more details).
-The conditional entropy given the gene expression is a measure for the randomness that is left in genotypes when the expression level is known.
-When the conditional entropy is small, the genotypes can be predicted easily given the gene expression level.
-The exponential of negative of the entropy converts the entropy to average probability of prediction of the genotype.
-The exponential of the negative entropy is maximized when the conditional entropy is minimized and vice versa for high conditional entropy.
+where π denotes the predictability of Vk given the gene expression level ek,j. π can be interpreted as the average probability that the attacker can correctly predict the eQTL genotype given the expression level.
+In the equation for π, the conditional entropy of the genotypes given the gene expression level is a measure for the randomness that is left in genotype distribution when the expression level is known.
+In the case of high predictability, the conditional entropy is close to 0, and there is little randomness left in the genotype distribution.
+Taking the exponential of negative of the entropy converts the entropy to average probability of correct prediction of the genotype.
+In the most predictable case (conditional entropy close to 0), π is close to 1, indicating very high predictability.
+In order to extend the predictability measure to multiple of eQTLs, we use exponential of the negative of joint conditional entropy.
+(Refer to Methods Section 4.1 for more details).

 [[Say sth about the allele frequency, predictability, and information content: The eQTLs are common variants, thus are not very informative]]

-It is useful to note that there is a natural tradeoff between the predictability of eQTLs and the leaking individual identifying information.
-For example, the eQTLs that have the highest individual identifying information, i.e., high –log(p(V_k=g_k)), must have small genotype frequency in the population.
-The low frequency genotypes, however, are most likely not highly correlated with the gene expression levels, i.e., they have lower predictability.
+At this point, it is useful to note that there is a natural tradeoff between the correct predictability of eQTLs and the leaking individual identifying information.
+For example, the eQTLs that have the highest individual identifying information, i.e., high -logpVk=gk, must have small genotype frequency in the population.
+The low frequency genotypes, however, are most likely not highly correlated with the gene expression levels, i.e., π is smaller for those variants.